 In 2015, Sanchez led SIUE to its first MVC regular season title.
 The Cougars finished 5-1 in the MVC and 12-4-2 overall.
 The 12 wins were the most for a first-year head coach in program history, and the second-most wins for the program since returning to Division I in 2008.

 Sanchez and his coaching staff were chosen as the MVC’s Coaching Staff of the Year following the season.

 While serving as tournament hosts for the first time, SIUE made its second consecutive and fourth overall appearance in the MVC Tournament championship game in 2015, before falling to Drake 1-0

 SIUE proved to be a force on both sides of the ball during Sanchez’s inaugural season.
 The team goals against average of 0.68 ranked second in the MVC and eighth in all of Division I. Only Loyola, which had the nation’s stingiest defense (0.39 GAA) rated higher in the conference.
 Offensively, SIUE netted 26 goals over the course of the season, ranking second in the Valley to Drake’s 32.
 The Cougars averaged 1.44 goals per game, which also was second in the league.

-SIUE’s final RPI ranking of 38 was the best in the Missouri Valley Conference.
+SIUE’s final RPI ranking of 38 in 2015 was the best in the Missouri Valley Conference.

 Several individuals enjoyed standout campaigns under Sanchez’s tutelage.
 Defender Justin Bilyeu became SIUE’s second consecutive first round draft pick when he was chosen by the New York Red Bulls with the 18th overall pick in the Major League Soccer SuperDraft.